 A: This is possible as long as you don’t have a balance on the card and cancel it before the annual fee is applied.
 Contact your provider to confirm exactly when the annual fee is charged so you don’t accidentally pay it before cancelling the card.

-Q: When do you normally pay the annual fee on a credit card?
+- Q: When is the annual fee on a credit card usually charged

 A: If you have a card with a promotional no annual fee offer, the fee usually applies 12 months after you are approved for the card.
 If you don’t want to pay this fee when the offer ends, confirm with your bank when the annual fee will be charged and cancel your card before that time.